 The pulmonary capillaries drain into small veins that join to form the two pulmonary veins exiting each lung, and these pulmonary veins complete the circuit by delivering oxygen-rich blood into the left atrium.

-Now pulmonary blood flow is directly proportional to the difference in pressure between the pulmonary artery and the left atrium, or the delta P; and inversely proportional to the resistance of the pulmonary vasculature (R).
+Pulmonary blood flow refers to the flow of blood through the lungs, and reflects the cardiac output of the right ventricle.
+Pulmonary blood flow (Q) is directly proportional to the difference in pressure between the pulmonary artery and the left atrium (the delta P); and inversely proportional to the resistance of the pulmonary vasculature (R).
+Q=ΔP/R